AdobeDocs/app-builder/src/pages/resources/blog_articles.md

 <DiscoverBlock slots="heading, link, text" width="100%"/>

-### Use Cases for Cloud-Native Apps with Project Firefly
+### Use Cases for Cloud-Native Apps with App Builder

 [Read on Medium](https://medium.com/adobetech/use-cases-project-firefly-cloud-native-apps-32f5ac6ef718)

-It’s hard to believe that it was just May 2020 when we introduced Project Firefly to the world via developer preview.
+It’s hard to believe that it was just May 2020 when we introduced App Builder to the world via developer preview.
 As Adobe’s complete framework for building custom, cloud-native Experience Cloud…